 When we adopted my sister in Missouri, she inspired me to write stories in my early teens.
 I started participating in NaNoWriMo in 2013 and continued to refine my writing.
 I joined Wattpad in 2014 and took a leap of faith by posting my YA fantasy Seize the Day on the site under my pen name Katie Spektor (which I’ve now changed to my real name, as you can see).

 It turned out okay because in that same year Seize the Day won a 2014 Wattys Instant Addiction Award (Wattys is much like the Grammys, but for Wattpad).
 I was thrilled because the award gave me publicity, but it also helped my writing reach so many people.
 I went on to post the next books, Chains of Fate and Path to Destiny.
-The series has a combined total of 2.7 million reads on Wattpad.
+As of today, the series has a combined total of 3.1 million reads on Wattpad.

 My love of reaching people, especially young adults, propelled me to major in English in college.
 Since college, my writing has improved immensely by way of peer review hellfire and constructive, hardcore feedback from teachers.
 Sometimes all this criticism made me despise writing, but I always remembered my goal: to be a YA author of fiction that gives readers hope in a world that is both broken and beautiful.